ethans241/Ethan-Milestone-1-Argoll-Logistics/README.md

 The colour palette was created using the [Coolors](https://coolors.co/) website.

-I chose the above colours to give the website a modern, clean and aestheticly pleasing look with a nice contract to give the user and owner a feeling of confidence that the website is built by a professional.
+I chose the above colours to give the website a modern, clean and aestheticly pleasing look with a nice contrast to give the user and owner confidence that the website is built by a professional.

 ### Typography